Code-Institute-Submissions/movie-dashboard/README.md

 # movie-dashboard
-Dashboards to display various charts for scrape of IMDB
+Dashboards to display various charts for a data scrape of IMDB from kaggle.com

 Live version hosted on Heroku here https://movie-dashboard.herokuapp.com/